Sacramento Auto Collision Repair Schools

 This program gives students the skills to diagnose and repair automotive damage and restore an automobile as closely as possible to its pre-collision state.
 Students learn to provide estimates of damages and repair costs, conform to industry safety requirements and understand developments in collision technology.
 This 60-unit program requires all of the same courses as the certificate program plus general education courses and electives.
 This program is offered at the Mather Transportation Center and may help students get ready for some of the ASE certification exams.

 Located on 160 acres, Yuba College consists of 23 buildings and offers collision repair studies through its automotive technology department.
 The autobody courses are based on I-CAR standards; students who complete any of the programs are prepared to take ASE certification exams.
+An auto body repair certificate and an associate's degree program are both available.

-Body Repair Certificate of Achievement
+Auto Body Repair Certificate of Achievement

-This 12-unit program gives students the skills to perform autobody restoration.
+This 18-27-unit program gives students the skills to perform autobody restoration.
 Topics covered include refinishing materials, paintless dent repairs, correct welding techniques and repairing versus replacing.
 In addition to an introductory autobody technology course, students complete a course in unibody technology.
 The automotive technical skills course introduces students to tool selection and usage, electrical circuit meters, bolt, nut and thread repair methods and general maintenance.

 Other School Options